Trending Articles

 Add music and sound effects.

-Create a Timeline for me using the real, non-proxy footage.
+Create a Timeline for me using the actual, non-proxy footage.

-This is a very simplistic workflow of the everyday tasks a video editor might perform.
+This is a very simplistic workflow of a video editor’s everyday tasks.
 It’s nothing fancy.

 Typical Video Editing Workflow